laverboy/blog/content/posts/think.md

 ### Something is better than nothing

 The greatest danger is that the size of the job at hand leads to inaction.
 So lets reduce the scope of the task to just the next step.
 What are you going to do next to move towards being a more active thinker?
-Take some time when you are not at work to remember the times today when you just ran on autopilot.
-Remember the meetings you were in where you contributed nothing, where you barely listened to what was being said.
+Think about your last day at work and try to remember the times when you just ran on autopilot; the meetings you were in where you contributed nothing, where you barely listened to what was being said.
 Just by spotting these situations you make it more likely that next time you will be more aware.

 Now what are some things that you can put in place to stop you?
 I'm sure you can think of some but here are some suggestions: